Description

 Authoritative Sources

-The following sources provide regulatory and clinical context.
-They do not make non-equivalent products interchangeable, and clinics should still verify the exact supplied item.
+The following sources provide regulatory and clinical context for melanocortin-active products and related approved therapy.
+They do not make non-equivalent products interchangeable, and clinics should verify the exact item they purchase and use.

-- FDA context: FDA afamelanotide prescribing information describes approved specialist use and implant-specific warnings.
+- FDA afamelanotide prescribing information describes approved specialist use and implant-specific warnings.

-- European regulatory context: EMA Scenesse medicine overview summarizes evaluation for erythropoietic protoporphyria.
+- EMA Scenesse medicine overview summarizes the European evaluation for erythropoietic protoporphyria.

-- Mechanism context: NIH-hosted MC1R review discusses melanocortin-1 receptor biology and risk considerations.
+- NIH-hosted MC1R review discusses melanocortin-1 receptor biology and related risk considerations.

 This content is for informational purposes only and is not a substitute for professional medical advice.